-- 1. Click Virtual on the top navigation link. - 2.
-On the left navigation pane, under VMware vCenter, select Management > Tunnels Library. - 3.
+- 1. On the top navigation bar, click Virtual. - On the left navigation pane, under VMware vCenter, select Management > Tunnels Library. - 3.
 Click Add to open the Add Tunnel Endpoint page.

 When the page opens, GigaVUE-FM should discover and display the GigaVUE tunnels if the H-series device is a physical node.
 If the tunnel is displayed, do the following: